Pubs in Brighton: Buildings and architecture

 Several other pubs have locally listed status.
 Locally listed buildings are defined by Brighton and Hove City Council, which selects them, as "be[ing] of special interest because of their local historic, architectural, design or townscape value".
 In central Brighton, the Grand Central, Heart and Hand, Hobgoblin, The Joker, Molly Malone's, All Bar One, Queen's Head, Rose Hill Tavern and the former Royal Standard have locally listed status.
 Inner suburban pubs with this status are the Admiral, the Bear, the Chimney House, the Cleveland Arms, the Fiveways, the Good Companions, the Hollingbury, the Jolly Brewer, the Signalman, the Station Hotel and the former Racehorse Inn.
 Hanover has the Islingword Inn and the former Horse and Groom and Montreal Arms pubs.
-The Queen Victoria in the village of Rottingdean, The Downs Hotel on the Woodingdean estate and the Ladies Mile Hotel and the Long Man at Patcham are in outer areas of Brighton.
-The Horse and Groom, Montreal Arms and Heart and Hand are former Portsmouth & Brighton United Breweries pubs which have that company's distinctive green tiled façades and leadlights; the Long Man of Wilmington at Patcham also has these architectural features.
+The Queen Victoria in the village of Rottingdean, The Downs Hotel on the Woodingdean estate and the Ladies Mile Hotel and the Long Man of Wilmington at Patcham are in outer areas of Brighton.
+Five of these—the Horse and Groom, Montreal Arms, Rose Hill Tavern, Heart and Hand and Long Man of Wilmington—are former Portsmouth & Brighton United Breweries pubs which have that company's distinctive green tiled façades and leadlights.

-From the 1990s, in response to changes in Government policy over alcohol licensing, many bank and building society branches were sold for conversion into pubs and bars, and the two city-centre Wetherspoon pubs occupy former bank buildings.
+From the 1990s, in response to changes in government policy over alcohol licensing, many bank and building society branches were sold for conversion into pubs and bars, and the two city-centre Wetherspoon pubs occupy former bank buildings.
 The Bright Helm opened in a landmark former Abbey National branch on West Street, and the Post and Telegraph opened in the Grade II-listed former National Provincial (later NatWest) bank at 155–158 North Street in 2010.
 Close to the latter is a similar conversion: Brighton's branch of the All Bar One chain occupies the former offices of the Brighton Herald newspaper.
 Nearby in Union Street in The Lanes, Brighton's first Nonconformist chapel, Union Chapel, was converted into a pub after its 300 years of religious use ended in the 1980s.
 Originally owned by the Firkin Brewery and named the Font and Firkin, it is now simply The Font.
 Opposite this pub is the Bath Arms, converted from a house into a pub in 1864; close by, the Druid's Head was similarly converted in 1825 from an 18th-century house.
 The Black Horse in Rottingdean is also a conversion: now much altered, it has 16th-century origins and incorporates an old forge.